For ecommerce and DTC brands

 Weekly drift monitoring and course correction

-Product catalogs change.
+Catalogs change.
 Retailer prices change.
-Review counts change.
-AI answers drift with all of them.
-We monitor the curated prompt set every week and respond inside seven days when a source-pool shift hits a SKU you care about.
+Reviews change.
+AI answers drift with them.
+We monitor the curated prompt set weekly and respond inside seven days when a source-pool shift hits a SKU you care about.

 The questions ecommerce buyers ask before they engage.